xiazeyu/infomall-org-uva/content/en/docs/tutorial/singularity.md

 If you need more features, please submit a ticket to the Rivanna help team with the missing feature you need so they can enable it for you.

+We discuss here how to build and run singularity images.

 ### build.def

+To build an image you will need a build definition file

-Here shows an example head of `buid.def` file to build image based on [NVIDIA NGC PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+We show next an exxample of a simple `buid.def` file that uses internally a [NVIDIA NGC PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).

 ```
 Bootstrap: docker
 From: nvcr.io/nvidia/pytorch:23.02-py3
 ```

-Following the head of definition file, there are several sections for different set up purposes, which you should refer to
+Next you can follow the steps that are detailed in
 <https://docs.sylabs.io/guides/3.7/user-guide/definition_files.html#sections>

+However, for Rivanna we MUST create the image as discussed next.

 ### Creating the Singularity Image